Skip to main content

 2. 2

-Obtain your Georgia electrical contractor license — requires master electrician license (4-6 years experience + state exam) in most states
+Obtain your Georgia electrical contractor license — requires master electrician license (typically several years of journeyman experience plus state exam) in most states

 3. 3